lazlo-bonin/ludiq-controls/README.md

 I'll happily accept pull requests if you have improvements or fixes to suggest.

+## Installation

+Import the `Controls` folder in your project and you're good to go!

 ### To-do

 - ReadMe documentation for PopupGUI and PopupOption